Glacier to Yellowstone

 Accommodations

-Guests arrive at Glacier Park International Airport (FCA), and we will shuttle them to the Glacier Guides Lodge.
-Our chefs will have lunch prepared as we settle in and finish building bikes and fitting rentals.
 Our arrival day spin will be an out-and-back route into Glacier National Park for a small taste of what lies ahead.
 On the way back, we will make a quick stop for an optional swim in the Middle Fork of the Flathead River.
-Once we return to the Glacier Guides Lodge, we will have some time to relax before we do our camp briefings and dinner.
+Once we return, we will have time to relax before our camp briefings and dinner.

 Going-to-the-Sun-Road

-Guests looking for more miles will continue on to Looking Glass Pass, the final pass of the day.
-If you choose to shuttle post-lunch, don’t worry you will have a crack at Looking Glass Pass the next day.Â
+Guests looking for more miles will continue up St Marys Pass to Looking Glass Pass, the final pass of the day.
+If you choose to shuttle post-lunch, don’t worry; you will have a crack at Looking Glass Pass the next day.Â

 We’ll spend the night at Jacobson Cottages in East Glacier, originally an Amtrak stop on the outskirts of Glacier National Park.
 We will spend two nights at Jacobson Cottages.